harithsya24/ping-human/README.md

 ### Contact-Based Actions
 ```
 User: "Order pizza"
-Bot: "✅ I found 'Pizza Guy' in your contacts.
+Bot: "[OK] I found 'Pizza Guy' in your contacts.
 Should I proceed with order?
 (Reply 'yes' to continue)"
 User: "Yes"
-Bot: "What would you like to order?"
+Bot: "Please provide order details:
+• What flavor/type would you like? (e.g., margherita, pepperoni)
+• Size/quantity?
+• Any special instructions?"
 User: "2 large margherita pizzas"
+Bot: "[LOCATION] Where should I deliver?
+(Say 'home' to use saved address, or provide address)"
+User: "home"
-Bot: "✅ Order sent to Pizza Guy! 📨 Message sent: [order details]"
+Bot: "[OK] Order sent to Pizza Guy!
+[Complete order message with delivery address]"
 ```

+### Location Support
+- **Live Location** - Share your live location in iMessage and it will be automatically converted to an address
+- **Address Storage** - Save home/work addresses for quick access (e.g., "520 W 25th ST NYC")
+- **Address Extraction** - Automatically extracts addresses from messages
+- **Location in Order Flow** - If you share location during order, it's automatically used as delivery address
+- **Reverse Geocoding** - Converts GPS coordinates to readable street addresses

 ### Meeting Queries
 ```